TheCandidStartup/TheCandidStartup.github.io/_drafts/home-assistant-heat-pump-myvaillant-emoncms-met-office.md

 thumbnail: /assets/images/home-assistant/logo.png
 ---

 Now that we have a heat pump [up and running]({% link _posts/2025-10-27-vaillant_arotherm_heat_pump.md %}), the obvious next job is to get it hooked up to Home Assistant.
 Our heat pump is a Vaillant AroTHERM plus.
-A quick search of the Home Assistant Community Store turns up the [myVAILLANT](https://github.com/signalkraft/mypyllant-component) integration which uses the same API as Vaillant's myVAILLANT app.
+A quick search of the Home Assistant Community Store turns up the [myVAILLANT](https://github.com/signalkraft/mypyllant-component) integration, which uses the same API as Vaillant's myVAILLANT app.

-We also have [Open Energy Monitoring](https://openenergymonitor.org/) hooked up which sends data to their [Emoncms.org](https://emoncms.org/) backend.
+We also have [Open Energy Monitoring](https://openenergymonitor.org/) installed which sends data to their [Emoncms.org](https://emoncms.org/) backend.
 There's a built in Home Assistant [integration](https://www.home-assistant.io/integrations/emoncms/) for that.

 # myVAILLANT Integration